Ohio Department of Natural Resources

-The Ohio Department of Natural Resources (ODNR) is the Ohio government agency charged with ensuring "a balance between wise use and protection of our natural resources for the benefit of all."
+The Ohio Department of Natural Resources (ODNR) is the Ohio government agency the regulates oil and gas as well as mining and manages public parks, wildlife areas, and forests in the state of Ohio.
+It is charged with ensuring "a balance between wise use and protection of our natural resources for the benefit of all."
+It publishes an annual report.

 Functions

 ODNR regulates Ohio's oil and gas industry, the mining industry, hunting and fishing, and dams while maintaining natural resources such as state parks, state nature preserves, state wildlife areas, state forests, and state waterways.
 It was created in 1949 by the Ohio Legislature.

 ODNR owns and manages more than 640000 acre of land, including 75 state parks, 23 state forests, 136 state nature preserves, and 150 wildlife areas.
 The department has jurisdiction over more than 61500 mi of inland rivers and streams, 451 mi of the Ohio River, and 2.29 e6acre of Lake Erie.

 ODNR is responsible for overseeing and permitting all mineral extraction, monitoring dam safety, managing water resources, and mapping the state's major geologic structures and mineral resources.
 In addition, ODNR also oversees the registration of all of Ohio's watercraft and issues all of the state's hunting and fishing licenses.
 ODNR has two main focuses: Regulating the use of Ohio's reserve of natural resources and providing visitors with the recreational opportunities that these resources provide.